Peter Long Bio

 Peter Long

-Peter has been involved in many forms of publishing, from mainframes through desktop publishing to today’s internet.
-He’s been involved in numerous local publishing projects, many involving nature, maps, trails and land use.
-He enjoys photography and plants and integrating this into his projects.
+Peter has a long history in publishing, starting with mainframe systems and evolving through desktop publishing to today’s internet.
+He’s been part of many local publishing projects focused on nature, maps, trails, and land use.
+Photography and plants are among his interests, and he enjoys weaving them into his work.